 Going strictly by the "Historical Archives", the Thermians have recreated the TV show spaceship with everything the original N.S.E.A.
 Protector had.
 The Omega 13?
 They don't know what that is, but Check.
 Transporter?
 Not quite sure how that's supposed to do its job, but Check.
 A hallway full of crunching smashing machines?
 No idea what purpose that serves, but if it was in the show, the earthlings must know why it's there, so Check!

 The actors had no idea of the gravity of the situation and clearly aren't up for it.
 Yet the untimely arrival of a brutally demanding Sarris, who will slaughter anyone who attempts escape, forces the crew of actors into their fake roles, with of course, an unnerved Jason as their leader.

 They know they're wearing costumes!
 They know they're not equipped to fight such a deadly battle and an irresponsible nitwit like Jason is no leader.
 But they have no choice.
 How much worse would things be if the bloodthirsty Sarris realized that he wasn't facing the most cunning adventurers in the galaxy?
-He's up against Commander Taggert, after all!
+He thinks he's up against Commander Taggert, after all!
 THE Commander Taggert of the Historical Archives who never lost a battle!